arjyo851/Manga_Recommendor_System/README.md

 - Data is scrapped from the largest user community on MAL called "Recommendation Club", ratings will not be reflective of all manga readers

-# Citations
-1. [Japanese Manga Market Increases By 10.3% In 2021 To 675.9 Billion Yen][1]
-2. [NPD Bookscan via The Beat: Manga Made Up 76.71% of Adult Fiction Graphic Novel Sales in 2021][2]